Wooden-Lava/ArthurOceanShores/index.md

 Enjoy a peaceful and relaxing weekend in Ocean Shores.
 Our three bedroom, two bath home offers plenty of room for the family.
 The home includes a large deck perfect for enjoying your morning coffee and the sunrise or a glass of wine while watching the sunset.
-The firepit area is ideal for gathering the famliy in the evening to hangout together to roast s'mores.
+The firepit area is ideal for gathering the famliy in the evening to hangout together and roast s'mores.
 The beaches are a quick one mile walk from the home.
 If you would prefer you could head into town to shop, frequent one of the local restaurants, rent a moped or ride the bumper cars.

 <div class="fotorama" data-width="100%" data-ratio="800/600" data-minwidth="400" data-maxwidth="1000"